Common Scorpions in Travis County TX: Species Guide

 Traditional prevention advice still applies but needs local adaptation.
 Sealing entry points matters more in Travis County's limestone areas where natural cracks and crevices abound.
 Weather stripping works well for striped bark scorpions, but cave scorpions can squeeze through surprisingly small gaps in stone or concrete foundations.

 Travis County's scorpion species each present unique challenges, but understanding their differences helps you respond appropriately.
-Striped bark scorpions remain the primary concern due to their climbing ability and prevalence in homes.
+Striped bark scorpions remain the primary concern due to their ability to reach higher areas and their prevalence in homes.
 Cave scorpions stick to rocky areas, while wind scorpions pose no venom threat despite their fierce appearance.
 Whether you're dealing with one scorpion or suspecting more, knowing your local species guides your next steps — from immediate removal to long-term prevention strategies that actually work in Central Texas.

 Now that you know the scorpions you’re most likely to see around Travis County—like bark and striped bark scorpions—you can match what you find to the right precautions and decide when it’s time to take action.
 If you want an easier way to track sightings, learn what to look for, and stay on top of scorpion activity near your home, visit Scorpion Alert.